Who needs a laptop? — and when a tablet can actually replace one.

 Laptops aren’t the only way to get real work done.
 We’ve swapped clamshells for slates on flights, in coffee shops, and at kitchen counters — sometimes with surprising results.

 Tablets now combine thin hardware, long battery life, and keyboard accessories that feel grown-up.
-The real question is ecosystem and workflow: some tablets push us closer to a laptop, while others replace it entirely for certain users.
+The real question is ecosystem and workflow: some tablets push us closer to a laptop, while others replace it entirely for certain users — a trade-off we unpack in tablet vs laptop for work.

 Top Tablet Picks